AnupamaGupta01/kudu-1/_posts/2018-08-17-index-skip-scan-optimization-in-kudu.md

 ==========

 Skip scan optimization in Kudu can lead to huge performance benefits that scale with the size of data in Kudu tablets.
+This is a work-in-progress [patch](https://gerrit.cloudera.org/#/c/10983/).
 An important point to note is that although, in the above specific example, the number of prefix columns is one (`host`), this approach is generalized to work with any number of prefix columns.
-Currently, this is a work-in-progress [patch](https://gerrit.cloudera.org/#/c/10983/).
+Secondly, the current implementation works only for equality predicates on the non-first primary key columns.

-The current implementation also lays the groundwork to leverage the skip scan approach and optimize query processing time in the following use cases:
+This work also lays the groundwork to leverage the skip scan approach and optimize query processing time in the following use cases:

 - Range predicates
 - In-list predicates

 This was my first time working on an open source project.
-I thoroughly enjoyed working on this challenging problem, right from understanding the scan path in Kudu to working on a full fledged implementation of skip scan approach.
+I thoroughly enjoyed working on this challenging problem, right from understanding the scan path in Kudu to working on a full-fledged implementation of the skip scan optimization.
 I am very grateful to the Kudu team for guiding and supporting me throughout the internship period.

 References